Site Overlay

 Radiologist Support: RPAs provide technical support to radiologists, evaluating image quality, adapting exam protocols, and forwarding observations.

-Quality Assurance: They ensure adherence to radiation safety standards, minimize radiation exposure to patients, and verify the proper functioning of equipment.
+Quality Assurance: They ensure adherence to radiation safety standards, minimize patient radiation exposure, and verify the proper functioning of equipment.

-Administrative Tasks: Some RPA roles may involve administrative tasks, such as record-keeping and scheduling, particularly in outpatient centers.
+Administrative Tasks: Some RPA roles may involve record-keeping and scheduling, particularly in outpatient centers.

 Environment